-Shelley Souza trained as a theatre director in England before moving to America in 1981.
-She developed and staged new work by emerging and established playwrights for twenty years, in New York and California.
-She continues to work with playwrights.
+I trained as a theatre director in England before moving to America in 1981, where I developed and staged new work by emerging and established playwrights for twenty years in New York and California.

-She has ghostwritten four books, and the Times of India said of her tribute to her parents (a renowned Indian painter, and an haute couturiere), “An elegant image of the family so many years ago becomes the epitaph for the narrative that Shelley unravels for us with insight and deep sensitivity…She writes with an honesty that is rare and tender.”
+I have ghostwritten four books.
+The Times of India said of my tribute to my parents, “An elegant image of the family so many years ago becomes the epitaph for the narrative that Shelley unravels for us with insight and deep sensitivity…She writes with an honesty that is rare and tender.”

 22 Nov.
 2002 – 16 Nov.
 2017